-Preface: International Treaties are most frequent means of creating international rules or standards that States and other actors of international community are supposed to abide by.
 International treaties are also called conventions, protocols, covenant, "acts", memorandum of understanding, statutes and so on.
-The terminology varies but the substance is the same: they all denote a 'merger of wills of two or more international subjects for the purpose of regulating their interests by international rules'.
-This definition indicates towards importance of 'treaty in creating 'international rules' for regulating interests of subjects.
+The terminology varies but the substance is the same; they all denote a 'merger of wills of two or more international subjects for the purpose of regulating their interests by international rules'.1 This definition indicates towards importance of treaty in creating 'international rules' for regulating interests of subjects.
 In the modern international law, the significance of 'international treaty' to create international rules is highly increased.
 In brief, their importance in the following spectrum has been pivotal:

 - a.
 Creation of international institutions or mechanisms to enforce international law.
 One of the biggest weaknesses identified by the classical theorists of international law is related with its 'enforcement' quality.
 It was often said that the international law failed to have desired impact for its absence of 'enforcement' mechanism.
 Nevertheless, the argument has largely been set aside by the increasing significance of international treaty making process.
 The Rome Statute, Statute of ICJ and similar documents of several temporary or transitional tribunals have provided the international law with 'firmly grounded institutions or mechanisms' to enforce rules of it. - b.
 Enlarging and institutionalizing the 'universality' of human rights is one of the most important achievements made by international treaties following 1945.
-While prior to the II World War, the Geneva Conventions played crucial role in formulating humanitarian laws to restrain the war, the proliferation of international human rights law significantly emerged in the context of UN Charter and UDHR.
+While prior to the World War II, the Geneva Conventions played crucial role in formulating humanitarian laws to restrain the war, the proliferation of international human rights law significantly emerged in the context of UN Charter and UDHR.
 Human rights conventions have gained wider acclamations as well as enforcement capability.
-One of the most important features of these treaties is 'the treaty mechanism' to enforce obligation under the treaty. - c.
-While treaties create obligation for the parties, the moral perspective they generate for community of States and people as well is tremendous.
-The enforcement of treaty is thus backed by the 'legal as well as moral sanction'.
-The classical opinion that the treaty only binds the parties to it is not fully true in the modern international law.
-After the 1945, the changed perspective of the international order and the increasing interdependence of States has created a positive atmosphere for States to 'assume obligations created by treaties' even though they are not parties too.
+One of the most important features of these treaties is 'the treaty mechanism' to enforce obligation under the treaty.